infiniteHQ/HypernetToolkit/docs/hypernet/v1/4_security/5_authentification.md

 ### Authentication of Matrices & Channels
 Similar to integrity, matrices and channels serve as meeting points for elements.
 Thus, it is extremely important to secure them to assure elements that they are indeed present in the correct matrix and channels.
 Robust authentication mechanisms for matrices and channels play a pivotal role in verifying the legitimacy of the entities interacting within these components, ensuring the trustworthiness and reliability of the overall Hypernet system.

+## Hypernet Standard Library Definitions

+The theory provides crucial information about the modular functioning of authentification.
+Now, let's explore more practically how Hypernet's standard library implements this theory.
+To implement everything we have seen and will see, refer to the documentation and tutorials of the Hypernet Toolkit.

+Comming soon :)